-Great question, Drill-through lets you look at what’s behind the curtain.
-It allows the user to follow one specific data value in your EPM application to its corresponding value in the source system.
-In a nutshell, the user can track down where data is coming from by going directly to the source.
-This allows users to narrow down incorrect mappings faster by cutting out time spent analyzing data.
+Drill-through lets you look behind the curtain, allowing users to follow one specific data value in their EPM application to its corresponding value in the source system.
+Ultimately, users can track down where data is coming from by going directly to the source.
+This allows users to narrow incorrect mappings faster by cutting out time spent analyzing data.

 How does it work?

 It can be enabled via FDMEE which provides the framework to use Drill-through from your EPM application back to the source GL.
 The system administrator enables drill regions which are defined as named regions of data intersections.
 These drill regions create a definition combining the URL Name, URL XML, List of Drillable Regions, and Level-0 Boolean Flat.
 Don’t worry about creating these in FDMEE as it will create them for you.
 Combining all of this creates a pathway for you to follow data points back to the GL.
-Once this is configured, Smart View also has the ability to Drill-through to a GL creating functionality that can be utilized by a wide user base.
+Once this is configured, Smart View can also drill-through to a GL creating functionality that can be utilized by a wide user base.

 When is the right time to use it?